 Since inception, we have incurred significant operating losses in every year.
-Our net loss was \$50.7 million during the nine months ended September 30, 2018 and \$65.3 million and \$36.2 million for the years ended December 31, 2017 and 2016, respectively.
-As of September 30, 2018, we had an accumulated deficit of \$263.2 million.
-To date, we have financed our operations primarily through our initial public offering of our common stock, a private placement of our common stock, issuances of preferred stock, debt, research grants and research collaborations.
+Our net loss was \$12.1 million for the three months ended March 31, 2019 and \$65.3 million for each of the years ended December 31,2018 and 2017, respectively.
+As of March 31, 2019, we had an accumulated deficit of \$292.5 million.
+To date, we have financed our operations primarily through the public offering and private placements of our securities, funding received from research grants and collaboration arrangements and our credit facility.
 We currently have no source of product revenue, and we do not expect to generate product revenue for the foreseeable future.
 All of our revenue to date has been collaboration and grant revenue.
-We have devoted substantially all of our financial resources and efforts to developing our SVP technology, identifying potential product candidates and conducting preclinical studies and our clinical trials.
-We are in the early stages of development of our product candidates, and we have not completed development of any SVP-enabled therapies.
+We have devoted substantially all of our financial resources and efforts to developing our ImmTOR technology, identifying potential product candidates and conducting preclinical studies and our clinical trials.
+We are in the early stages of development of our product candidates, and we have not completed development of any ImmTOR-enabled therapies.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect that our expenses will increase substantially as we:

-- conduct additional clinical trials of SEL-212, our lead product candidate; - conduct clinical trials for our other product candidates, including SEL-403; - continue the research and development of our other product candidates; - seek to enhance our SVP technology and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company; and - experience any delays or encounter any issues with any of the above, including, but not limited to, failed studies, complex results, safety issues or other regulatory, manufacturing or scale-up challenges.
+- conduct additional clinical trials of SEL-212, our lead product candidate; - continue the research and development of our other product candidates; - seek to enhance our ImmTOR technology and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including through licensing arrangements; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company; and - experience any delays or encounter any issues with any of the above, including, but not limited to, failed studies, complex results, safety issues or other regulatory, manufacturing or scale-up challenges.